AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/ai-based-guides-assistant.md

 1. Select **Clear Conversation** ![clear conversation](images/clear-conversation-icon.svg) to remove the conversation history from the panel.
 You can then start a fresh conversation and find the relevant content.

-This smart feature helps find the relevant information from the Experience Manager documentation.
+This smart feature helps you quickly find the authentic information.
 It minimizes the effort of manual content searching, allowing you to concentrate more on generating new content.